-- 1. 42 per cent - 2. because there have always been age restrictions and they're easy to evade - 3. a lack of education about the ban and looking for alternative ways to socialise online - 4. to give parents greater control - 5. in 2016 - 6. content based on a user's interactions and engagement - 7.
-They risk harming children by getting them hooked on dopamine from unlimited fast-paced content. - 8.
-They create echo chambers, provide intense confirmation bias, and allow hateful and extremist rhetoric. - Mandated consent education began with a social-media campaign. - 10.
-It could put social-media platforms on notice and may give parents confidence to restrict the age their children join platforms.
+- 1. 42 per cent - 2. because there have always been age restrictions and they are easy to avoid - 3.
+If they don't understand why there's a ban and don't have alternatives to socialise online. - 4. to give parents more control - 5.
+2016 - 6. content based on a user's interactions and engagement - 7.
+They risk harming children by getting them hooked on unlimited fast-paced content. - providing confirmation bias of our beliefs, more hateful and extremist speech, and spreading misinformation and disinformation - 9.
+Mandatory consent education began with a social-media campaign. - 10.
+It could put social-media platforms on notice and may give parents confidence to restrict when their children join platforms.